This week, at the University of London’s annual Graduation Ceremony, I was fortunate to interview some fascinating

 The need for an alternative critical environment had long been anticipated by Marvellians, who had let knowledge and interest take its course.
 There was no waiting for somebody to formalise this orthodoxy, nor any major difference once Greenblatt had done so.

 As has been demonstrated since by works including Derek Hirst and Steven Zwicker’s Orphan of the Hurricane (Oxford, 2012), which leans on psychoanalytic assumptions, Marvellian criticism follows contemporary, eclectic and – I would argue – highly personal frontiers.
 It doesn’t wait to be dictated by trend; it’s just as likely to anticipate them.

 After spending the first four months of my master’s year reading and building a 15,000-word synthesis of seventeenth-century literary history (some of which was initially published here), during the year I came to understand the arguments that James was making.

 Serenely, my supervisor’s own work proved the perfect yardstick for mapping the progress of my understanding over a 12-month period.

 A Cavalier tribute

-At this juncture, I’d like to introduce the main reason for writing, which is to pay thanks and offer tribute to James, who this week wrote exquisitely about difficult issues concerning mental health.
+At this juncture, I’d like to introduce the main reason for writing, which is to pay thanks to James, who this week wrote exquisitely about difficult issues concerning mental health.

 It’s something that has cropped up here regularly.
-This site is a long trail of difficult moments, and I’ve always believed that these have fuelled my studies and thus preserved a purpose, even where not particularly benign.
+This site is a long trail of difficult moments, and I’ve long believed that these have fuelled my studies and thus preserved a purpose, even where not particularly benign.

 None of this is entirely healthy, but investigating it in Marvell – an enigmatic, lost, lonely character – was a thoroughly cathartic and therapeutic practice.